ianrenton/ianrenton.com/_usv01/2023-03-11-usv-01-software-setup.markdown

 sudo systemctl start gps2udp.service
 ```

 Testing it by listening with `ncat -ul 2011` shows the messages we expect, as shown below.
-(Shown before fix acquired so I don't doxx myself to 5m CEP!)
+(The example shows messages before a fix is acquired; if your GPS has successfully acquired a fix you will see more data here.)

 ```
 $GPRMC,,V,,,,,,,,,,N*53